alex-strobel/DPP-LabManual/Research/Administration/R-Shiny/Readme.md

 ### Hosting
 The R-Shiny App is currently hosted on the mediawiki server of the methods faculty where the e-Learning Tool is also hosted.
 Therefore, if the code is changed here this does not automatically result in changes to the app online.
 The access to the server works via SSH (Secure Shell).
-To access it,  you need an FTP-Client (File Transfer Protocol), for example FileZilla and be connected to the TU-Net via VPN
+To access it,  you need an FTP-Client (File Transfer Protocol), for example FileZilla and be connected to the TU-Net via VPN.
+The IP-adress is 141.76.19.82 and the username is hannah_pongratz.
-The login data can be found on the group server in
+The password can be found on the group server.

 <img src="Resources/filezilla_serversetup.png" width="100%">